 You may hear the terms used interchangeably, but inheritance tax and estate tax are two distinct taxes.
 The most obvious difference between the two is who pays the tax.
 With estate tax, the tax is taken out of the deceased’s assets before they’re doled out to beneficiaries.
-With inheritance tax, the tax is levied after the inheritance is divvied up and distributed to beneficiaries.
+With inheritance tax, the tax is levied after the inheritance is distributed to beneficiaries.

 Notably, the only state that currently collects both estate and inheritance taxes is Maryland.
 In Maryland, assets can be taxed both before and after distribution.
-In other states assets will only be taxed before or after distribution, or at neither time.
+In other states assets will only be taxed before or after distribution, or at either time.

 How Does the Inheritance Tax Work?